Skip to content

 What did ancient Greeks do for leisure and entertainment?

-A very popular form of entertainment in ancient Greece was the theatre, where comedy or tragedy plays were performed.
-Actors wore masks so that the audience members sitting farther away could easily spot the different characters.
+A popular form of entertainment in ancient Greece was the theatre, where comedy or tragedy plays were performed.
+Actors wore masks so audience members sitting farther away could easily spot the different characters.
 Only men were allowed to be actors, and only men could visit the theatre.

 Ancient Greece Facts KS2 - Theatre